 Memory loss is a common complaint in the primary care setting.
-It is particularly common among the elderly but also may be reported by younger people.
-Sometimes family members rather than the patient report the memory loss (typically in an elderly person, often one with dementia).
+It is particularly common among older people but also may be reported by younger people.
+Sometimes family members rather than the patient report the memory loss (typically in an older person, often one with dementia).

-Clinicians and patients are often concerned that the memory loss indicates impending dementia.
+Clinicians and patients are often concerned that the memory loss indicates impending dementia Dementia Dementia is chronic, global, usually irreversible deterioration of cognition.
+Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
+Treatment is... read more .
 Such concern is based on the common knowledge that the first sign of dementia typically is memory loss.
 However, most memory loss does not represent the onset of dementia.